 On my main phone I also have a 3rd offline map option, just so I can find my bearings if everything else fails.

-Bringing a paper map is never bad, but I never bothered with that.
+Bringing a paper map is never bad, but I rarely needed it.

 Be careful not to make yourself a target to the local population.
 Your motorbike and gear probably costs more than they make in a year.
 This draws attention.
 Sometimes the wrong kind.
 And it’s as simple as that.